 In 2007, the MCCSC Board of trustees began conversations in the Bloomington community to discuss the future of Fairview Elementary.
 After six public forums, the Board decided to rebuild a new Fairview Elementary on the existing school site.
 In order for the old building to continue to serve staff and students, the new building was planned for the opposite corner of the school site.
 During the last school year and the end of the previous year, the students and staff shared their schoolyard with contractors and heavy equipment while the new building was taking shape.
 Additional work and the demolition of the old building were completed during the summer with the doors of the new building opening for the first day of school in Fall 2010.

-Artful Learning is the signature school improvement program of the Leonard Bernstein Center, which is inspired by Leonard Bernstein’s vision and music.
-The methodology is based on 19 years of intensive research and practice with leading educators.
-Music, art, drama, and movement are integrated throughout standards based learning to improve academic achievement and instill a love of learning.
+We strive for arts Integration to be the center of our approach to student engagement.
+The methodology is based on many years of intensive research and practice with leading educators.
+Music, art, drama, and movement are integrated throughout standards-based learning to improve academic achievement and instill a love of learning.